 Deferred inflows of resources represent various adjustments related to the District's net pension liability.
 These adjustments are primarily due to changes in CalPERS' methodologies and assumptions in calculating the net pension liability, including differences between projected and actual earnings on pension plan investments, and changes in the District's proportionate share of the entire pension liability of all California government agencies participating in the same risk pool.
-For 2016, deferred inflows totaled \$572 thousand, a decrease of \$376 thousand from the prior year.
+For 2017, deferred inflows decreased by \$112 thousand to \$460 thousand, as compared to a decrease of \$376 thousand in 2016 to \$572 thousand.

-With Comparative Amounts as of December 31, 2015 and 2014
+For the Year ended December 31, 2017 With Comparative Amounts as of December 31, 2016 and 2015